 - there must not be other arrays in the array items

-When developing a WEB panel, it is necessary to keep in mind, that, multiple clients can see it simultaneously.
-So it is a bad idea for example to create one panel (one PmPanel object) able to display multiple devices according to a variable set by application.
+object) able to display multiple devices according to a variable set in the application.
 In such case the clients would be rewriting this global variable mutually and see incorrect values as a consequence.
-If one panel displaying various data is needed, than the best way to do so, is:
+If one panel displaying various data is needed, then the best way to do so, is: